jigarkumar027/Cotton-disease-Prediction-/README.md

 The Resnet50 Is having This Many Pre-trained Perameter : 25,636,712

-Some screnshots of Prediction :
+Some screenshots of Prediction :

 ![Write Predicted](https://user-images.githubusercontent.com/53794122/95225013-f524d080-0818-11eb-9cd7-f6a338f8ad82.png)

-The Aove One is a Correctly Predicted image.
+The Above One is a Correctly Predicted image.

 Now The Wrong Predicted Image: